gristlabs/grist-core/documentation/database.md

 >
 > Also contributions are welcome! :heart:

-First of all, let's explicit two databases that Grist manages:
+Grist manages two databases:
 1. The Home Database;
 2. The Document Database (aka the grist document);

-The Home database is responsible for things related to the instance, like:
+The Home database is responsible for things related to the instance, such as:
- - the users and the groups registered on the instance;
+ - the users and the groups registered on the instance,
- - the billing;
+ - the billing,
- - the organisations (aka sites), the workspaces;
+ - the organisations (also called sites), the workspaces,
- - the documents metadata (id, name, workspace under which it is located...);
+ - the documents' metadata (such as ID, name, or workspace under which it is located);
- - the rights (ACL) to access to organisations, workspaces and documents (the access to the content of the document is controlled by the document itself);
+ - the access permissions (ACLs) to organisations, workspaces and documents (access to the content of the document is controlled by the document itself);

 A Grist Document is a Sqlite database which contains data like:
  - The tables, pages, views data;